Ulthran/sbx_induceome/README.md

   - reference_fp: Directory with reference genomes
   - mapping_fp: Path to the file mapping samples to strains (.csv)
   - blast_db: Path to the viral blast db (full path including .faa file name)
-  - pharokka_dp: Path to the pharokka db (full path to the directory that will hold db files)
+  - pharokka_db: Path to the pharokka db (full path to the directory that will hold db files)
   - phold_db: Path to the phold db (full path to the directory that will hold the tsv and other db files)
   - min_width: The sliding window size for peak finding
   - smoothing_factor: The number of below-threshold sliding windows to tolerate as being part of one peak